Prince-pm/Daily-POTD-Solutions/README.md

 │       ├── concept_explained.md    # Concepts and logic behind solution
 │       ├── code_explained.md       # Step-by-step code breakdown
 │       └── solution.py             # Final solution in

+---

+## 📋 problem.md – Problem Statement

+This file contains a **clean summary** of the original problem:
+- Platform (LeetCode or GFG)
+- Link to the question
+- Sample inputs and outputs
+- A rewritten version of the statement (optional)

+Purpose: Understand the task without opening the platform.

+---